chime-experiment/coco/docs/endpoint.rst

     the state.
 Keys should be fields of the reply that contain a hash and values should be paths to the internal state.
-The hash of the state under this path will be computed and compared with the one from the reply.
+The hash of the state under this path will be computed and compared with the one from the reply. num_hosts_warning : int
+    If the number of hosts that failed a single check exceed this value, a warning will be written to log.
+Default: None.